 - And a $20 fee per license

-If you are applying in person at an AAA store, they will provide you with the IDP the same day.
+If you are applying in person at an AAA store, they will take the photos for you and provide you with the IDP the same day.
 Or you may mail in a form and apply for your license that way.

 SIDE NOTE: Your domestic driver’s license must be valid at least six months from the issue date of your IDP.